WHAT WE’RE FIGHTING FOR

 OUR PLEA TO THE WESTERN AUSTRALIAN STATE GOVERNMENT

-We understand that the McGowan Labor Western Australian State Government was elected on a platform of extending the value of the tourism industry in WA.
-Given this, and the current economic impact of COVID-19, we understand that the promise of a $70million five-star resort would be very attractive to the Government.
+We understand that the Labor Western Australian State Government was elected on a platform of extending the value of the tourism industry in WA.
+Given this, we understand that the promise of a $70million five-star resort would be very attractive to the Government.

-However, we believe the hotel is just a promised attraction that may never eventuate in the current environment.
+However, we believe the hotel is just a promised attraction that may never eventuate.

 The Developer’s main interest is the potential financial returns if he can overcome decades of planning advice through gaining approval for a significant number of permanent residential housing sites on the lots.
 Expected financial returns from residential property development are much higher than for hotels, with faster return on investment.
-Further residential development on this fragile coast is something the area doesn’t need.
-There are already many thousands of properties listed for sale across the Augusta-Margret River Shire.
-Property prices have been depressed since the peak of the property boom more than a decade ago.
+Further empty luxury residential development on this fragile coast is something the area doesn’t need.
+Our area needs low cost and affordable housing for the people who work in the local tourism industry which is award winning and well-known throughout the world.

 The Premier’s 10 June 2020 press release pointed to the jobs the project would create, which we note are relatively small and short lived.
 Many thousands of local people and visitors are of the view that the site is worth far more as an undeveloped headland.
 In its current wild state it is a tourist attraction, indigenous cultural site, highly used community asset and fragile relatively untouched environmental system threatened by rising sea levels and climate change.